 Sesame seed lignans are converted in the human intestine to the estrogen-like compounds enterolactone and enterodiol.
 The sesame seed lignan sesamin has been found to reduce mammary tumor size in rats with hormone receptor positive (ER+/PR+) tumors.
 Postmenopausal women with breast cancer and a high intake of the lignan enterolactone have been found to be less likely to die from their breast cancer than those with a low intake.
 Enterolactone has also been found to increase the sensitivity of breast cancer cells to radiation, thereby potentially enhancing the treatment effects of radiotherapy.

-Sesame seeds are also a good source of dietary selenium, which is associated with reduced risk of breast cancer.
-A study of Chinese women found a reduction in the risk of breast cancer among women who used sesame oil for cooking compared with those who did not.
+Sesame seeds are a very good source of fiber.
+High intake of dietary fiber has been reported to be associated with reduced risk of breast cancer.
+Sesame seeds are also a good source of dietary selenium, which has been linked to reduced risk of breast cancer.
+One study of Chinese women found a reduction in the risk of breast cancer among women who used sesame oil for cooking compared with those who did not.

 Sesame has the potential to promote breast cancer